bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 - mount -- bind /dev/pts ~(/mnt/bedrock/var/chroot/client~)/dev/pts
 - chroot ~(/mnt/bedrock/var/chroot/client~) /bin/sh

 From there, run whatever commands are necessary to install busybox.
-Note we are looking for a *static* busybox - the package might be called something such as `busybox-static`.
+Note you are looking for a *static* busybox - the package might be called something such as `busybox-static`.
 When you have finished, run the following commands: